Effective Date: January 17, 2019

 Accessing DLC mobile application using biometric authentication tools.

-Customers may choose to access their DLC mobile application account using Face ID or Touch ID, or other biometric authentication tools available to them through their mobile device.
-Currently, the DLC mobile application is available for download in the Apple App Store and is designed to work with Apple’s Face ID and Touch ID biometric authentication tools.
-Customers can access their DLC account through the DLC mobile application using Face ID or Touch ID authentication if (i) their mobile device supports Face ID or Touch ID (such as the iPhone X), and (ii) they enable the Face ID or Touch ID functionality on their mobile device and confirm that they want to use Face ID or Touch ID to sign into their DLC account through the DLC mobile application.
+Customers may choose to access their DLC mobile application account using Face ID or Touch ID (Apple), Trusted Face or Fingerprint (Android), or other biometric authentication tools available to them through their mobile device.
+Currently, the DLC mobile application is available for download in the Apple App Store and Google Play store and is designed to work with Apple’s Face ID and Touch ID, as well Android’s Trusted Face and Fingerprint biometric authentication tools (“Biometric Authentication Tools”).
+Customers can access their DLC account through the DLC mobile application using the Biometric Identification Tools if (i) their mobile device supports the Biometric Authentication Tools, and (ii) they enable the Biometric Authentication Tools functionality on their mobile device and confirm that they want to use the Biometric Authentication Tools to sign into their DLC account through the DLC mobile application.